aa-fiu-classes/cnt-4713-web/project-2.md

 ### Emulating packet loss

-If are using the [Vagrantfile provided in project-2 skeleton](https://github.com/aa-fiu-classes/fall19-project2), you can automatically instantiate two virtual machines that are connected to each other using a private network (`enp0s8` interface on each).
+If are using the [Vagrantfile provided in project-2 skeleton](https://github.com/aa-fiu-classes/fall19-project2), you can automatically instantiate two virtual machines that are connected to each other using a private network (`eth1` interface on each).
 You can also run preinstalled `/set-loss.sh` script to enable emulation of 10% loss and delay of 20ms in each direction (need to run on each VM separately).

 You can use the following commands to adjust parameters of the emulation:

-- To check the current parameters for the private network (`enp0s8`)
+- To check the current parameters for the private network (`eth1`)

-        tc qdisc show dev enp0s8
+        sudo tc qdisc show dev eth1

 - To change current parameters to loss rate of 20% and delay 100ms:

-        tc qdisc change dev enp0s8 root netem loss 20% delay 100ms
+        sudo tc qdisc change dev eth1 root netem loss 20% delay 100ms

 - To delete the network emulation:

-        tc qdisc del dev enp0s8 root
+        sudo tc qdisc del dev eth1 root

 - If network emulation hasn't yet setup or you have deleted it, you can add it to, e.g., 10% loss without delay emulation:

-        tc qdisc add dev enp0s8 root netem loss 10%
+        sudo tc qdisc add dev eth1 root netem loss 10%

 - You can also change network emulation to re-order packets.
 The command below makes 4 out of every 5 packets (1-4, 6-9, ...) to be delayed by 100ms, while every 5th packet (, 10, 15, ...) will be sent immediately:

-        tc qdisc change dev enp0s8 root netem reorder 100% gap 5 delay 100ms
+        sudo tc qdisc change dev eth1 root netem reorder 100% gap 5 delay 100ms

         # or if you're just adding the rule
-        # tc qdisc add dev enp0s8 root netem reorder 100% gap 5 delay 100ms
+        # sudo tc qdisc add dev eth1 root netem reorder 100% gap 5 delay 100ms

 - More examples can be found in [Network Emulation tutorial](http://www.linuxfoundation.org/collaborate/workgroups/networking/netem)